 Section IV.3(c) of the Council Bylaws provides that a University Council meeting “shall incorporate an open forum to which all members of the University community are invited and during which any member of the University community can direct questions to the Council.”

 All members of the University community are invited to bring issues for discussion to the

 University Council Open Forum

-Individuals who want to be assured of speaking at Council must inform the Office of the University Secretary (email@example.com) by Wednesday, December 2, 2009.
-Please indicate the topic you would like to discuss.
+Individuals who want to be assured of speaking at Council must inform the Office of the University Secretary (firstname.lastname@example.org) by Wednesday, February 11, 2009.
 Those who have not so informed the Office of the University Secretary will be permitted to speak only at the discretion of the Moderator of University Council and in the event that time remains after the scheduled speakers.

 Please see the format given below.
 Questions may be directed to the Office of the University Secretary at (215) 898-7005 or email@example.com.

 —Office of the University Secretary

 The University Council will devote a substantial portion of its February 18, 2009 meeting to a public forum.
 The purpose of the Open Forum is to inform Council of issues important to the University’s general welfare and of the range of views held by members of the University.
 The forum is open to all members of the University community under the conditions set by the Bylaws, following guidelines established by the Steering Committee of Council: